 - every student learns rigorous and meaningful mathematics.

 - the mathematics courses in every high school are intentionally designed to propel students to a postsecondary option that will in turn open the way to high value careers.

 - our nation benefits from a population of all races and all backgrounds who have the quantitative reasoning skills to fully participate in the economy and our society.

 In support of this vision, the Launch Years initiative, partner organizations, and others supporting the initiative developed the following reports and other documents.

 These resources and reports have been created by the Launch Years initiative and partner organizations.

 - Launch Years: A New Vision for the Transition from High School to Postsecondary Mathematics – The Launch Years report identifies barriers and critical recommendations.
-Access the Executive Summary and Overview.
+Access the Executive Summary, Overview, and Equity Statement.
 For the full report, please fill out the short form found on this page.

 - Launch Years Fact Sheet – an overview of the Launch Years initiative’s vision and approach.